-Multimodal infrastructure investments to transform streets into great public places, such as additional bicycle and pedestrian resources, as well as rapid transit investments from VIA Metropolitan Transit (VIA), are needed to better serve existing residents, accommodate new residents and effectively connect the Midtown Area to the greater San Antonio region.
+Multimodal infrastructure investments to transform streets into great public places, such as additional bicycle and pedestrian resources, as well as rapid transit investments from VIA Metropolitan Transit, are needed to better serve existing residents, accommodate new residents and effectively connect the Midtown area to the greater San Antonio region.

-Safety is central to the mobility vision for the Midtown Area.
+Safety is central to the mobility vision for Midtown.
 Previous development that focused on prioritizing automobiles leaves many parts of the area with incomplete sidewalks, few bike facilities, and poor access to parks.
-With a focus on improving safety for people walking and bicycling, the Midtown Area will become a more healthy and connected area, where local residents can access destinations near their homes without having to drive.
+With a focus on improving safety for people walking and bicycling, Midtown will become a more healthy and connected area, where local residents can access destinations near their homes without having to drive.

-VIA’s Primo and Rapid Transit Corridors are expected to provide frequent, reliable service to connect the Midtown Area with the economic activity of Downtown, the South Texas Medical Center, the Greater Airport Area Regional Center, and other regional housing and employment centers.
-Improved sidewalks and intersections, along with streetscaping that prioritizes pedestrian safety and comfort will support people using transit to and from the Midtown Area.
+VIA Metropolitan Transit’s Primo and Rapid Transit Corridors are expected to provide frequent, reliable service to connect Midtown with the economic activity of Downtown, the South Texas Medical Center, the Airport Regional Center, and other regional housing and employment centers.
+Improved sidewalks and intersections, along with streetscaping that prioritizes pedestrian safety and comfort will support people using transit to and from the Midtown area.
 Attention to design priorities like wider, protected sidewalks, street trees, and seating and shade amenties will improve last mile connections between transit stations and destinations.

-The Midtown Area has long been a critical gateway to the city center, is home to thousands of people, and has many destinations.
-Key transportation needs identified for the Midtown Area include the following:
+Midtown has long been a critical gateway to the city center, is home to thousands of people, and has many destinations.
+Key transportation needs identified for this Midtown include the following:

-- Safety on the transportation network for all modes of travel, but especially pedestrian and bicyclist safety;
+- Safety on the transportation network for all modes, but especially pedestrian and bicyclist safety;

 - Multimodal improvements - transformation of the transportation network to serve people choosing to walk, bicycle, scooter, take transit, rideshare, or travel in their own vehicle;